mattjamo/py-gguf-tensor-overrider/readme.md

 ## License

-This project maintains the same license as the original repository.
-The k-koehler license is as follows:
+This project has a slightly modified license from the original repository.
+This repo adopts Apache 2.0 with k-koehler license appended which is as follows:
 Go wild.
 The code in this repository is free, open source, modifiable, distributable, whatever-the-fuck-you-wantable.